BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 **GAT** and the **3C/4C Psychatog** versions share some elements with UB Psychatog, but they add a much stronger tempo component.

-Compared to pure UB Tog, these decks are more explosive, dig more, have access to **Mox Diamond**, and generally play a better removal package.
+Compared to pure UB Tog, these decks dig more, have access to **Mox Diamond**, play a better removal package and on top of that they have Armageddon to seal the deal.
 This makes them harder to approach, because while they're looking for answers to your combo plan, they can simultaneously apply pressure to the board.

 The most important case is **GAT**, which you should consider the main reference for the category.
 The 4C or Esper Psychatog versions are, in my view, less linear or more "simplified" variants of the same concept: decks based on Gush, card advantage, and efficient threats, but with some structural issues tied to manabase and consistency.